xugezheng/xugezheng.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Our paper, "Towards More General Loss and Setting in Unsupervised Domain Adaptation", has been accepted at IEEE Transactions on Knowledge and Data Engineering (TKDE).
+Our paper, "Towards More General Loss and Setting in Unsupervised Domain Adaptation", was accepted at _IEEE Transactions on Knowledge and Data Engineering (TKDE)_.